BarryThePirate/FishtankLiveExtended/README.md

 # FishtankLiveExtended
-A project aimed at extending functionality on fishtank.live
+An open source project aimed at extending functionality on fishtank.live

 # Features